brandur/sorg/content/drafts/mongodb.md

 became obvious that MongoDB had lost the performance edge that it had originally touted][broken-by-design].

 Once again, I'm going to give MongoDB a pass on this one.
-If we apply [Hanlon's Razor][razor], I think it's much more likely that the original MongoDB developers fundamentally didn't understand that the way they were confirming writes was problematic.
-They ran some benchmarks, and believing the good numbers to be the inherent result of their own brilliance, flouted them for the world to see.
-Later, realizing that guaranteeing data integrity was something that people cared about and which their system wasn't providing, and so slowly started withdrawing their claims around superior performance.
+The application of [Hanlon's Razor][hanlons-razor] suggests that it's much more likely that the original MongoDB developers didn't understand that the way they were confirming writes was problematic.
+They ran some benchmarks, and believing the good numbers to be the inherent result of the system's extraordinary engineering, flouted them for the world to see.
+Later, realizing that guaranteeing data integrity was something that people cared about and which they weren't providing, slowly started withdrawing the claims.

-However, the incident does given us some insight into the MongoDB developers themselves, most notably how their inexperience with data systems could have had dangerously harmful results.

 ### Distributed Trouble (#trouble)